U R the Best Thing

-"U R the Best Thing" is the debut single of Northern Irish musical group D:Ream, included on their first album, D:Ream On Volume 1 (1993).
+"U R the Best Thing" is a song by Northern Irish musical group D:Ream, included on their first album, D:Ream On Volume 1 (1993), and released as their debut single.
 Originally a club hit released in 1992, the song has been remixed and re-released twice: in 1993 and in 1994.
 The 1994 version, also known as the Perfecto mix (by Paul Oakenfold and Steve Osborne), was most successful peaking at number three in Scotland, number four on the UK Singles Chart and number six in Ireland.
 It also peaked at number 13 on the Eurochart Hot 100.
 The 1993 version reached number one on the Billboard Dance Club Play chart in the US.
 There were made three different music videos to promote the single; the 1994 version was directed by Marcus Nispel and filmed in New York City.
 It received a nomination at the 1994 Billboard Music Video Awards.

 The track was voted Pete Tong's 'Essential Tune' of 1992, voted the "#1 Single of the Year" by BBC Radio in 1993 and in 1996, British magazine Mixmag ranked it number 96 in their "100 Greatest Dance Singles of All Time" list.